 Preparing our children for the reception of their Sacraments is amongst the most precious responsibilities as Catholic parents entrusted to us.
 This is an undertaking that we spend several months upon, Confirmation preparation involves discussion, study and spiritual preparation, sharing in the hope to help other families searching for resources.
+Particularly for those who are preparing their younger children for Confirmation.

 Know & Do: